 Conflict in the workplace can be a challenge for leaders, managers and human resource professionals who are called in to help employees resolve difference and work together better.
+Most leaders have little to no specific training related to conflict rsolution and facilltating team conversations about conflict.
 It is common to see individuals that are reluctant to address the conflict and resist assistance and conflict coaching support.

 Here are a few ways to engage resistant individuals in resolving conflict at work: